 The development dataset is composed of forged images and the corresponding ground truth tampering maps, a binary image where nonzero pixels indicate the forged area.

 All the images contain a forgery, which is created starting from a background image by either applying a localized processing or superimposing an external object.
 Except for few cases, the background images (i.e., the original images before the creation of the forgery) have been taken with 4 cameras.
 We also provide original flat images taken from such cameras, which can be used to accurately extract the PRNU profiles to be exploited in the forensic analysis.

 The teams can use this corpus of images as starting point for the development of their forensic algorithm, whose performance will be measured later on the testing dataset.
 Go to the Download page for detailed information!

 Forensic algorithm development and submission

-By the 26th of February, each team will be asked to send the forensic algorithm they developed, which will be used to validate your results on the testing dataset.
+By this date, each team will be asked to send the forensic algorithm they developed, which will be used to validate your results on the testing dataset.
 The forensic algorithm developed by each group should take as input the test image filename and provide as output the tampering map, of the same size as the input image.